neobrain/steam-runtime-tools/CONTRIBUTING.md

 * Commit everything.

 * Add an annotated git tag v*VERSION*.
+    Normally we copy the top changelog entry as the tag message (see any earlier tag as an example).

 * Push the annotated tag.
     The CI will automatically build a new version and upload it to